gridl/r-novice-landuse/03-data-structures-part2.md

 >

 To make sure our analysis is reproducible, we should put the code into a script file so we can come back to it later.

-> ## Challenge 3 {.challenge}
->
-> Go to file -> new file -> R script, and write an R script
-> to load in the households dataset.
-Put it in the `scripts/`
-> directory and add it to version control.
->
-> Run the script using the `source` function, using the file path
-> as its argument (or by pressing the "source" button in RStudio).
+It can be then run using the `source` function, using the file path as its argument (or by pressing the "source" button in RStudio).
->

 ## Using data frames